tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

   - `mqdes`: Message queue descriptor returned by `mq_open()`
 - Returns 0 on success, or -1 on error.
 - Note: Closing a message queue doesn't remove it from the system; it just releases the file descriptor.
+- Similar to closing a file, this doesn't affect other processes that have the queue open.

 ### 9.3.6.
 Removing a Message Queue
 - To delete a message queue from the system, use `mq_unlink()`.